trinodb/trino-yarn/README.md

 * Supports sending master logs to Client to facilitate debugging
 * Trino data source supports remote directories, such as HDFS/S3
 * jdk11Home uses the environment variable JAVA11_HOME preference. if not, configure the jdk11Home parameter
+* Trino connection information is written to HDFS/S3 (the storage type depends on the catalog scheme.
+In addition, local is also written to HDFS, and the path is {scheme}/tmp/trino/{appId}/{uuid}.json).
+*

 ### Yarn-per Submits task